codesoap/atto/README.md

 cannot guarantee that atto is free of security compromising bugs.

 # Installation
-I recommend building atto yourself, but you can also download precompiled binaries from the [releases page](https://github.com/codesoap/atto/releases).
-Building atto yourself works like this; go 1.15 or higher is required:
+You can download precompiled binaries from the [releases page](https://github.com/codesoap/atto/releases) or build atto yourself like this; go 1.15 or higher is required:

 ```shell
 git clone 'https://github.com/codesoap/atto.git'